-Ir NG Wai Ming Patrick (吳惠明), aged 59, is an independent non-executive Director of the Company.
+Ir NG Wai Ming Patrick (吳惠明), aged 60, is an independent non-executive Director of the Company.
 Ir Patrick Ng has over 30 years of experience in building, civil, environmental and geotechnical engineering projects.

-Ir Patrick Ng has served on the Contractors Registration Committee Panel and Contractors Registration Committee of the Buildings Department in Hong Kong.
-He is currently the academic adviser of the Department of Civil Engineering of Chu Hai College of Higher Education.
-He was a member of the Election Committee of the National People's Congress, the PRC for the year 2012.
+Ir Patrick Ng had served on the Contractors Registration Committee Panel and Contractors Registration Committee of the Buildings Department in Hong Kong.
+He was the academic adviser of the Department of Civil Engineering of Chu Hai College of Higher Education.
+He was a member of the Election Committee of the National People's Congress, the People's Republic of China for the year 2012.
 He is currently the member of the 11th Nanning Committee of the Chinese People's Political Consultative Conference (中國人民政治協商會議廣西省南寧市第十一屆委員會).

 Ir Patrick Ng is currently a Registered Professional Engineer (Building, Civil, Environmental, Geotechnical) under the Engineers Registration Board and a Registered Geotechnical Engineer and Registered Structural Engineer under the Buildings Ordinance.
-He is a member and a fellow of the Hong Kong Institution of Engineers since May 1988 and February 1998 respectively, a member of the Hong Kong Institute of Construction Managers (formerly known as Hong Kong Institute of Builders) since November 2015, and is currently an Authorised Signatory on the Register of General Building Contractors and the Register of Specialist Contractors (Sub-register of Foundation Works Category, Sub-register of Demolition Works Category).
+He is a member and a fellow of the Hong Kong Institution of Engineers since May 1988 and February 1998 respectively, a member of the Hong Kong Institute of Construction Managers (formerly known as Hong Kong Institute of Builders) since November 2015, and is currently an Authorised Signatory on the Register of General Building Contractors and the Register of Specialist Contractors (Sub-register of Foundation Works Category, Sub-register of Demolition Works Category, Sub-register of Site Formation Works Category and Sub-register of Ground Investigation Field Works Category).